Measuring Early Childhood Mindsets in Australia

 - helping focus efforts on particular mindsets to shift (both productive and unproductive) that influence change on other mindsets and in support of solutions and increased investment in the early years,

-- identifying particular groups and individuals (within and apart from current members of the early years sector) with the power to influence public discourse who can use recommendations to shift mindsets and increase support for policies and investments in the early years,
+- identifying and engaging core engagement partners (within and apart from current members of the early years sector) with the power to influence public discourse who can use recommendations to shift mindsets and increase support for policies and investments in the early years,

 - partnering with and supporting organizations to use these learnings and strategies to frame their communications, and